New South Wales Corps: War of 1812

 After the end of the wars against Napoleonic France and the United States, the British Army disbanded many units for the sake of economy.
-The regiment was renumbered as the 100th Regiment of Foot in 1816.
+The regiment was reorganized as the 100th Regiment of Foot in 1816.
 The regiment was the last British unit to occupy the United States; the last detachments returned to Chatham in England, where the regiment was disbanded on 24 March 1818.